AbdulRijwan/iDRAC-Telemetry-Reference-Tools/docs/INSTALL.md

 📡 Starts the victoriapump container, which consumes iDRAC telemetry from ActiveMQ and pushes metrics directly into VictoriaMetrics

-If you already have an external VictoriaMetrics instance running, you can skip the built-in database by running only:
+If you already have an external VictoriaMetrics instance running, skip the built-in database by running only:

 ./compose.sh start --victoria-pump